mahian8/mahian8/README.md

 When I am not coding, I enjoy:

-- Reading books on technology and entrepreneurship
+- Reading books on technology
 - Exploring nature
 - Spending time with my family
+- Riding Bike

 Feel free to reach out to me via email at <mahian8112@gmail.com> for collaboration